youssefihab2y/autonomus-wheelchair-grad-project/autonomous_wheelchair/README.md

 - Build directories (`build/`, `install/`, `log/`) are automatically generated and gitignored
 - Wait ~15-20 seconds after launch for Gazebo to fully initialize
 - Keyboard teleop must run in a separate terminal (requires interactive terminal)
-- Lidar is mounted on the back bar to avoid self-detection issues
+- **Lidar** is mounted on the back bar to avoid self-detection issues
-- Front wheels use caster mechanism for smooth rotation during turns
+- **Front wheels** use optimized caster mechanism with low friction for smooth turning
+- **Recommended speeds** for SLAM: Forward 0.3-0.5 m/s, Yaw 0.3-0.5 rad/s
+- **Camera** starts positioned behind the wheelchair for better view
+- User-generated maps are stored in `maps/` directory (gitignored)

 ---